masc-ucsc/docs/docs/pyrope/05b-statements.md

 Code blocks are different from lambdas.
 A lambda consists of a code block but it has several differences.
-In lambdas, (1) variables defined in upper scopes are accessed inside as immutable copies only when captured by scope; (2) inputs and outputs could be constrained, and (3) the `return` statement finishes a lambda not a code block.
+In lambdas, (1) visible comptime bindings from upper scopes are available lexically, but runtime upper-scope variables are not implicitly visible; (2) inputs and outputs could be constrained, and (3) the `return` statement finishes a lambda not a code block.

 The main features of code blocks: